-Isolated reports of immediate hypersensitivity reactions including flushing, erythema, dyspnea, and anaphylaxis have occurred during infusion of fosaprepitant.
-These hypersensitivity reactions have generally responded to discontinuation of the infusion and administration of appropriate therapy.
-Reinitiation of the infusion is not recommended in patients who experience these symptoms during first-time use.
+Hypersensitivity reactions during infusion of fosaprepitant including flushing, erythema, dyspnea, and anaphylaxis have been reported.
+If symptoms occur, discontinue the infusion and administer appropriate medical therapy.
+Do not reinitiate the infusion in patients who experience these symptoms during first-time use.

-Coadministration of fosaprepitant or aprepitant with warfarin may result in a clinically significant decrease in International Normalized Ratio (INR) of prothrombin time.
-In patients on chronic warfarin therapy, the INR should be closely monitored in the 2-week period, particularly at 7 to 10 days, following initiation of fosaprepitant with each chemotherapy cycle [see DRUG INTERACTIONS].
+Coadministration of EMEND with warfarin, a CYP2C9 substrate, may result in a clinically significant decrease in the International Normalized Ratio (INR) of prothrombin time [see CLINICAL PHARMACOLOGY].
+Monitor the INR in patients on chronic warfarin therapy in the 2-week period, particularly at 7 to 10 days, following initiation of EMEND with each chemotherapy cycle [see DRUG INTERACTIONS].

-Upon coadministration with fosaprepitant or aprepitant, the efficacy of hormonal contraceptives may be reduced during and for 28 days following the last dose of either fosaprepitant or aprepitant.
-Alternative or back-up methods of contraception should be used during treatment with and for 1 month following the last dose of fosaprepitant or aprepitant [see DRUG INTERACTIONS].
+Upon coadministration with EMEND, the efficacy of hormonal contraceptives may be reduced during administration of and for 28 days following the last dose of EMEND [see CLINICAL PHARMACOLOGY].
+Advise patients to use effective alternative or back-up methods of contraception during treatment with EMEND and for 1 month following administration of EMEND [see DRUG INTERACTIONS, Use in Specific Populations].

 Patient Counseling Information

-Patients on chronic warfarin therapy should be instructed to have their clotting status closely monitored in the 2-week period, particularly at 7 to 10 days, following initiation of fosaprepitant with each chemotherapy cycle.
+Warfarin: Instruct patients on chronic warfarin therapy to follow instructions from their healthcare provider regarding blood draws to monitor their INR during the 2-week period, particularly at 7 to 10 days, following initiation of EMEND with each chemotherapy cycle [see WARNINGS AND PRECAUTIONS].

-Administration of EMEND (fosaprepitant dimeglumine injection) for Injection may reduce the efficacy of hormonal contraceptives.
-Patients should be advised to use alternative or back-up methods of contraception during treatment with and for 1 month following the last dose of fosaprepitant or aprepitant.
+Hormonal Contraceptives: Advise patients that administration of EMEND may reduce the efficacy of hormonal contraceptives.
+Instruct patients to use effective alternative or back-up methods of contraception (such as condoms and spermicides) during treatment with EMEND and for 1 month following administration of EMEND [see WARNINGS AND PRECAUTIONS, Use In Specific Populations].

 Carcinogenicity studies were conducted in Sprague-Dawley rats and in CD-1 mice for 2 years.
 In the rat carcinogenicity studies, animals were treated with oral doses ranging from 0.05 to 1000 mg/kg twice daily.
-The highest dose produced a systemic exposure to aprepitant (plasma AUC0-24hr) of 0.7 to 1.6 times the human exposure (AUC0-24hr = 19.6 mcg•hr/mL) at the recommended dose of 125 mg/day.
+The highest dose produced systemic exposures to aprepitant approximately equivalent to (female rats) or less than (male rats) the human exposure at the RHD of 150 mg.
 Treatment with aprepitant at doses of 5 to 1000 mg/kg twice daily caused an increase in the incidences of thyroid follicular cell adenomas and carcinomas in male rats.
 In female rats, it produced hepatocellular adenomas at 5 to 1000 mg/kg twice daily and hepatocellular carcinomas and thyroid follicular cell adenomas at 125 to 1000 mg/kg twice daily.
 In the mouse carcinogenicity studies, the animals were treated with oral doses ranging from 2.5 to 2000 mg/kg/day.
-The highest dose produced a systemic exposure of about 2.8 to 3.6 times the human exposure at the recommended dose.
+The highest dose produced a systemic exposure approximately 2 times the human exposure at the RHD of 150 mg.
 Treatment with aprepitant produced skin fibrosarcomas at 125 and 500 mg/kg/day doses in male mice.
 Carcinogenicity studies were not conducted with fosaprepitant.

 Aprepitant and fosaprepitant were not genotoxic in the Ames test, the human lymphoblastoid cell (TK6) mutagenesis test, the rat hepatocyte DNA strand break test, the Chinese hamster ovary (CHO) cell chromosome aberration test and the mouse micronucleus test.

 Fosaprepitant, when administered intravenously, is rapidly converted to aprepitant.
 In the fertility studies conducted with fosaprepitant and aprepitant, the highest systemic exposures to aprepitant were obtained following oral administration of aprepitant.
-Oral aprepitant did not affect the fertility or general reproductive performance of male or female rats at doses up to the maximum feasible dose of 1000 mg/kg twice daily (providing exposure in male rats lower than the exposure at the recommended human dose and exposure in female rats at about 1.6 times the human exposure).
+Oral aprepitant did not affect the fertility or general reproductive performance of male or female rats at doses up to the maximum feasible dose of 1000 mg/kg twice daily (providing exposure in male rats lower than the exposure at the RHD of 150 mg and exposure in female rats approximately equivalent to the human exposure).

 Use In Specific Populations

-Safety and effectiveness of EMEND (fosaprepitant dimeglumine injection) for Injection in pediatric patients have not been established.
+The safety and effectiveness of EMEND for injection have not been established in pediatric patients.